IQSS/dataverse/doc/Sphinx/source/index.rst

 ..
-Dataverse 4.0 documentation master file, created by sphinx-quickstart on Mon Jan 13 15:30:58 2014.
+Harvard Dataverse Network Documentation master file, created by sphinx-quickstart on Mon Jan 13 15:30:58 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.